ComplexPlatform/KDE-dotfiles/README.md

 4. Launch `Latte-Dock`, import my layout, then apply.
 5. Launch `wpgtk`. under Colors tab, click import and choose a `.json` file from [color schemes](https://github.com/ComplexPlatform/KDE-dotfiles/tree/master/color%20schemes).
 If you want the one from the preview above, choose `foggy-mountain-color-scheme.json`.
 Under Wallpaper tab, click set.

-	If you're using `spicetify` with `Dribbblish` installed, copy [color.ini](https://github.com/ComplexPlatform/KDE-dotfiles/blob/master/.config/spicetify/Themes/Dribbblish/color.ini) from this repo to `~/.config/spicetify/Themes/Dribbblish/`.
+	If you're using `Spicetify` with `Dribbblish` installed, copy [color.ini](https://github.com/ComplexPlatform/KDE-dotfiles/blob/master/.config/spicetify/Themes/Dribbblish/color.ini) from this repo to `~/.config/spicetify/Themes/Dribbblish/`.
 Replace when prompted.

 	Afterwards, run the following: